Recurse Center

 Your own project

-Lastly, if you do choose your own task, please don't pick something too simple.
+• Picking a task that's too simple.
 Our goals for this interview are to understand where you are as a programmer, how you write code, and how you work through problems.
 If you choose a task that only requires writing one or two lines of code or which you can complete in just a couple of minutes, we likely won't learn what we need to learn from the interview to admit you.